gdeotale/E4P2/Assignment8/StyleTransfer/Readme.md

 In this notebook, we have recreated a style transfer method that is outlined in the paper, [Image Style Transfer Using Convolutional Neural Networks, by Gatys](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) in PyTorch.

+We have also taken inspiration from the implementation of this paper from the following blog: [Style Transfer using Pytorch](https://medium.com/analytics-vidhya/style-transfer-pytorch-84cf2e9ba86d) written by Alejandro Diaz

 In this paper, style transfer uses the features found in the 19-layer VGG Network, which is comprised of a series of convolutional and pooling layers, and a few fully-connected layers.
 In the image below, the convolutional layers are named by stack and their order in the stack.
 Conv_1_1 is the first convolutional layer that an image is passed through, in the first stack.
 Conv_2_1 is the first convolutional layer in the second stack.
 The deepest convolutional layer in the network is conv_5_4.

 ![Image](https://github.com/gdeotale/E4P2/blob/master/Assignment8/StyleTransfer/notebook_ims/vgg19_convlayers.png)